The Conformal Universe I: Physical and Mathematical Basis of Conformal General Relativity: APPENDIX Basic formulas of standard-- and conformal--tensor calculus

 {A-\arabic{equation}}

-\section{Appendix: Basic formulas of standard-- and conformal--tensor calculus}
+\section{\qquad\qquad\qquad\qquad\qquad APPENDIX\\ Basic formulas of standard-- and conformal--tensor calculus}

-For the sake of clarity, and for the purpose of indicating a few sign conventions, we list here the basic formulae of tensor calculus involved in this work.
-For simplicity, and because the subject is rarely used in this paper, we avoid dealing with spinors, vierbeins and their covariant derivatives.
+For the sake of clarity, and for the purpose of indicating a few sign conventions, we list here the basic formulae of tensor calculus used here.
+For simplicity, and because the subject is rarely mentioned in this paper, we avoid dealing with spinors, vierbeins and their covariant derivatives.
 Let us start from the familiar standard--tensor calculus of GR: \begin{itemize} \item[-] {\it Christoffel symbols and their metric--tensor variations:}